-- 5.62 The transactional profit split method is based on the concept of splitting the combined profits of a transaction between related parties in a similar way as how independent parties would under comparable circumstances.
-It is particularly useful where: - (a) Transactions are so highly inter-related that they cannot be evaluated separately; or - (b) The parties make unique and valuable contributions to the transaction; or - (c) The existence of unique intangible assets makes it difficult to find reliable comparables. - 5.63 Generally, the profit to be split is the operating profit, although occasionally, it may be appropriate to carry out a split of the gross profit and then deduct the expenses incurred by or attributable to each relevant party. - 5.64 Generally, there are two approaches to applying the transactional profit split method: - (a) Residual analysis approach; and - (b) Contribution analysis approach.
+- 5.80 The transactional profit split method is based on the concept of splitting the combined profits of a transaction between related parties in a similar way as how independent parties would under comparable circumstances.
+It is particularly useful in the following situations where: - (a) The parties' contributions to the transactions and their interaction are highly inter-related and integrated A high degree of integration means that the way in which one party to the transaction performs functions, uses assets and assumes risks is interlinked with, and cannot be reliably evaluated in isolation from the way in which another party to the transaction performs functions, uses assets and assumes risks.
+If the contribution of at least one party to the transaction can be reliably evaluated by reference to other transfer

+- pricing methods, the use of transactional profit split method would not be appropriate. - (b) The parties make unique and valuable contributions to the transaction.
+Contributions are "unique and valuable" where they are not comparable to contributions made by independent parties in comparable circumstances, and they represent a key source of actual or potential economic benefits in the business operations. - (c) The existence of unique intangible assets makes it difficult to find reliable comparables. - (d) Each party shares the assumption of one or more of the economically significant risks in relation to that transaction or the parties assume the economically significant risks separately but those risks are so closely inter-related or correlated that the playing out of the risks of each party cannot reliably be evaluated separately. - 5.81 It is important to note that a lack of comparables alone is insufficient to warrant the use of a transactional profit split method.
+For example, a lack of comparable independent transactions to benchmark an arm's length return for a party performing the less complex functions should not lead to a conclusion that the transactional profit split method is the most appropriate method.
+The application of transactional profit split method in such situation would likely bring about a non-arm's length outcome for the functions performed. - 5.82 Generally, the profit to be split is the operating profit, although occasionally, it may be appropriate to carry out a split of the gross profit and then deduct the expenses incurred by or attributable to each relevant party. - 5.83 Generally, there are two approaches to applying the transactional profit split method: - (a) Residual analysis approach; and - (b) Contribution analysis approach.

-5.65 Residual analysis approach: This approach splits the total profit in two stages:
+Residual analysis approach

-(a) Stage 1: Determining the return for routine contributions
+- 5.84 This approach splits the total profit in two stages: - (a) Stage 1: Determining the return for routine contributions - Each party is allocated an arm's length remuneration for routine contributions.
+This is determined using comparable data for the readily identifiable functions (such as

-- Each party is allocated an arm's length remuneration for routine contributions.
-This is determined using comparable data for the readily identifiable functions (such as manufacturing, distribution, service provision, etc.) and applying one of the transfer pricing methods. - This remuneration would generally not account for the return that would be generated by any unique and valuable contributions by the parties.
+- manufacturing, distribution, service provision, etc.) and applying one of the transfer pricing methods. - This remuneration would generally not account for the return that would be generated by any unique and valuable contributions by the parties.